If you love history and coffee, the Cafe Schönbergers is the perfect spot!

 Located on Wiedner Haupstrasse 40, Patrick Schönberger used to be a manager working in the telecommunications sector.
 He apparently he did not like the office’s coffee and eventually opened his own Café in 2015.

-The location used to belong to the famous Viennese coffee roaster NABER and its interior design was the work of Ernst Otto Hofmann in 1955.
-The building where the coffee house is located is known as “Zur goldenen Kugel” and was built in 1838.
-Offering around 50 types of roasts, Schönbergers’ coffees come from Austria, Italy and Germany, and if you go there often enough you will end up drinking all those 50 types of roasts.
+The location used to belong to the famous Viennese coffee roaster NABER.
+Its interior design was the work of Ernst Otto Hofmann in 1955.
+The building where the coffee house is located is known as “Zur goldenen Kugel”.
+This was built in 1838.
+Offering around 50 types of roasts, Schönbergers’ coffees come from Austria, Italy and Germany.
+If you go there often enough you will end up drinking all those 50 types of roasts.

-Schönberger’s passion for coffee has led to a coffee house that attracts a lot of people from the neighborhood and elsewhere and many of them are regular visitors.
-The environment that has been created makes you feel comfortable while reading the newspaper or just staring at the interior design.
+Schönberger’s passion for coffee has led to a coffee house that attracts a lot of people from the neighbourhood and elsewhere.
+Many of them are regular visitors.
+The environment makes you feel comfortable while reading the newspaper or just staring at the interior design.
 After some visits it is likely that you will know the names of the people working there and they will know yours.

-The place will be part of the Tag des Denkmals on September 29th and in addition to a cup of great coffee there will be more information about the Cafe and its interior design.
+The place will be part of the Tag des Denkmals on September 29th.
+In addition to a cup of great coffee, certainly there will be more information about the Cafe and equally its interior design.
 Schönberger offers coffee for every taste, so it is definitely worth a visit!
 (Cr)